 Il Ngwesi Group Ranch has had a long-time relationship with Lewa's rhino conservation programme, and currently maintains two white rhinos in a 300 hectare (740 acre) special sanctuary which you can also visit, often combined with a walking safari.

 There have been long-term plans to move fence lines to allow the movement of wildlife between Lewa, Borana and Il Ngwesi.
 In time this is likely to see the concentration of wildlife around Il Ngwesi increase and animals become increasingly habituated.
 Lewa and Borana are known for their high numbers of rhinos, both black and white, and once security measures have been put in place it is hoped the black rhinos will then start to move into the Il Ngwesi conservancy.

 Other activities include a late afternoon village visit and goat roast (at extra cost) which is usually most successful in a larger group, when the visitor-Maasai interaction can become a bit more like a party and a bit less like outside observers visiting subjects, albeit welcoming ones.

 The quirky rooms have fabulous views, and the “star beds" in two of the rooms are a special treat for those booking early.
-Friendly local guides – with armed escorts for walks – and the overall character and charm of Il Ngwesi, easily compensate for minor quibbles about the plain and simple meals, and drinks that aren’t always as cold as you might wish for.
+Friendly local guides – with armed escorts for walks – and the overall character and charm of Il Ngwesi, make for a memorable stay.

-- Ideal length of stay: 3 nights-plus
+- Ideal length of stay

 Food & drink